 One of the key features of the system should be modular packaging, which essentially means resource files packaged into folders by logical entity (game, mobj, etc.).
 This allows easily selecting which packages to use.

 See also: Resource Package proposal

-#6 Updated by skyjake about 7 years ago
+#6 Updated by skyjake over 7 years ago

 Here's my thinking about the future of package management.

 Local package cache.
 On your disk, a set of .packs is kept locally (in a number of directories).
 This includes packages downloaded from remote sources, or ones manually put together by the user.
 At runtime, these will be instantly loadable.

 Local metadata database.
 Information about all the known packages, collected from remote sources and from the packages distributed with Doomsday itself.
 The implementation of this database could be based on SQLite or just be a simple Doomsday Script record.